Food For Healthy SkinJul 3, 2017

 Today I’m focusing on one of the most important factors…….food! 🙂

-I noticed a huge difference in my skin when I started incorporating wild salmon (not farmed salmon) into my diet.
+I noticed a huge difference in my skin when I started incorporating more wild salmon into my diet.
 It’s such a great source of omega-3 fatty acids (natural moisturizer that keeps my skin hydrated and supple), amino acids (collagen production and elastin), and selenium (a mineral that protects my skin from UV rays).
 I’ve been loving this recipe!

 If you’re a seafood lover….you can also enjoy oysters!
 One serving of these bad boys will deliver your daily need of 1000mg of omega-3 fatty acids!
 One serving = 8 oysters = no more omega-3 deficiency!
 This is especially good for fighting acne or menstrual break outs!